azmainm/standup-tickets-sp/functions/README.md

 For EACH transcript:
 5. **Raw Transcript Storage**: Store complete transcript in MongoDB 'transcripts' collection
-6. **AI Processing**: Send transcript through Enhanced 3-Stage Pipeline with `gpt-5-nano`:
+6. **RAG-Enhanced Pipeline Processing**: Process through RAG-enhanced 3-Stage Pipeline:
+   - **Transcript Embeddings**: Generate embeddings for current transcript and store locally for scoped RAG
-   - **Stage 1**: Task Finder extracts actionable tasks with strict creation rules - only when participants explicitly request task creation
+   - **Stage 1**: Task Finder extracts tasks with comprehensive context gathering from ENTIRE transcript
-   - **Stage 2**: Task Creator creates new tasks + generates Atlas Vector Search embeddings using `text-embedding-3-small`
+   - **Stage 2**: Task Creator uses individual RAG calls per task for rich descriptions and clean titles
-   - **Stage 3**: Task Updater processes explicit ticket ID references and status changes + updates embeddings
+   - **Stage 3**: Task Updater uses RAG-enhanced updates with date-prefixed descriptions and scoped context
 7. **Database Context**: Retrieve active tasks for comparison and updates
 8. **Task Updates**: Apply updates for explicit ticket ID references
    - Append new information to existing task descriptions with date stamps
    - Apply status changes detected from transcript patterns
    - Only update tasks explicitly mentioned by ticket ID
-9. **New Task Storage**: Store new tasks in MongoDB 'sptasks' collection with unique SP-XX IDs
+9. **New Task Storage**: Store new tasks in MongoDB 'sptasks' collection with unique SP-XX IDs and professional titles
+10. **🧹 Local Cache Cleanup**: Clean up temporary transcript embeddings after Teams notification
 11. **📢 Teams Notification**: Send summary to Teams channel for THIS transcript (if webhook configured)
-    - Generate summary of new and updated tasks from this specific meeting
+    - Generate summary using task titles (not full descriptions) for concise messaging
     - Format with participant breakdown and ticket IDs
     - Send immediately after processing this transcript
 12. **Local Backup**: Save transcript to local file for reference